cryptocracy/boostx-site/content/pages/index.md

         text: >
           Bitflow is a powerful Dex Aggregator guaranteeing the best swap rates on Stacks.

+          While not directly integrated with BoostX, Bitflow is an amazing service we love!
         actions:
           - type: Button
             label: View on X